 The development of the Inland Seas Capt.
-Thomas M. Kelly Biological Station will help bring Tom’s vision full circle.
-The renovations to the facility will enhance ISEA’s ability to inspire students to care for our Great Lakes resources and open their eyes to the exciting careers that benefit the Great Lakes.
-Providing a research laboratory for those dedicated to securing the future of our Great Lakes will also be possible with these upgrades.
+Thomas M. Kelly Biological Station has brought Tom’s vision full circle.
+The renovations to the facility have enhanced ISEA’s ability to inspire students to care for our Great Lakes resources and open their eyes to the exciting careers that benefit the Great Lakes.
+Providing a research laboratory for those dedicated to securing the future of our Great Lakes has also been possible with these upgrades.
 The reduction of long-term liabilities, student dorm space, and maintenance free enhancements are key components of this project.
 Inland Seas can think of no better way to honor Tom Kelly than by continuing his vision.

-Learn more about the Inland Seas Captain Thomas M. Kelly Biological Station below and check back regularly for updates.
+Learn more about the Inland Seas Captain Thomas M. Kelly Biological Station below.

-- Phase I involves paying off the current mortgage on the building—a cost of $367,000.
+- Phase I paid off the mortgage on the building— a cost of $367,000.
 We are happy to report that with generous donor support this was completed in early 2018!

-- Phase II of the project focused on exterior improvements that are sorely needed.
+- Phase II of the project focused on exterior improvements that were sorely needed.
 Most of the old storage barn was removed.
 Improvements were made to the outdoor classroom and surrounding area.
 Landscaping focused on more green space and the reduction of long-term maintenance costs.
 A solar power array capable of generating 90-95% of our electrical needs has also been installed.
-This phase is complete.